 In terms of grains, everything old is new again, and this grain is positively ancient.
 With a ton of nutritional benefits, freekeh is poised to become the next supergrain, knocking quinoa out of the rice cooker.

 First things first, it’s pronounced free-kah.
 And, in short, it’s wheat.

 Think of freekeh as a “new” ancient grain.
 It’s been a staple in Middle Eastern diets for centuries, but only recently started surging in popularity stateside.

+If you’re a vegan or vegetarian, freekeh is a great way to easily up your protein intake.
 One caveat: If you’re gluten-free, freekeh isn’t a match for you, as it’s a wheat product.